kafm/restflow/README.md

 ## Apps built using restflow
 ### [flexbundle](https://flexbundle.com/)
 Flexbundle (also known as flex) allows you to build custom collaborative databases to manage your work your way.
-Easily collect, track and analyze everything including clients, projects, and operations.
+You can easily collect, track and analyze everything including clients, projects, and operations.

 ### Flexmarket (soon)
     Flexmarket is a platform that allows people to trade stocks, bonds, currencies using a confortable mobile app (android & ios)